Each year, the Enterprise Device Alliance surveys hundreds of IT professionals for their perspectives on managing mobile devices.

 The speakers will respond to your questions and comments.

-In the highly regulated healthcare industry, maintaining compliance and security is not just a best practice -- it's the law.
+In the highly regulated industry like healthcare, maintaining compliance and security is not just a best practice -- it's the law.
 But with the emergence of mobile devices and BYOD policies proving to provide benefits that can't be ignored, how do you balance the need for security with the need for efficiency?

-Hear this panel -- a well-known writer and an Enterprise Device Alliance ISV representative -- as they discuss the real world concerns regarding mobile devices and BYOD in healthcare: Compliance, security, collaboration and more.
+Join this panel of three -- a Health IT practitioner, a well-known writer and an ISV representative -- as they discuss the real world concerns regarding mobile devices and BYOD in healthcare: Compliance, security, collaboration and more.
 Learn how this is impacting the priorities and approaches for professionals in healthcare as they deal with the influx of devices into their environments and how you can leverage your current IT infrastructure to support new applications and devices.

 About the Presenters: